valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - **a.
 Ask ChatGPT:**
   - Screenshot ChatGPT's response and include below.
   - Implement the instructions provided by ChatGPT in Excel or Google Sheets to test if they work.

+    answers to things here (screet shot: drag & drop )

 - **b.
 Analysis:**
   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?